How to Get Rid of Textured Skin - The Ultimate Guide

 When we see skin texture issues like acne or eczema, it’s often a symptom of inflammation within the body.
 Oxidative stress can also be caused by our lifestyles and it further breaks down skin cells, leading to skin issues like pigmentation, dry patches, sagging, wrinkles, or dull skin.

 When these three issues go unchecked, it’s like a never-ending cycle that contributes even further to breaking down the microbiome.
 In turn, this impacts the body, depletes skin health, and causes skin texture issues.

-Here are just some of the biggest contenders in causing dehydration, inflammation, and oxidative stress leading to microbiome damage and textured skin.
+The following are just some of the biggest contenders in causing dehydration, inflammation, and oxidative stress leading to microbiome damage and textured skin: